 Finally, The Innocents Abroad was published, and Jane was astonished when she saw the dedication, which read: "To my most patient reader and most charitable critic, My Aged Mother, this volume is affectionately inscribed."
-16 Jane's reaction was not a happy one, as she reportedly said: "I've not been his patient reader, ever, nor an easy critic, either.
+Jane's reaction was not a happy one, as she reportedly said: "I've not been his patient reader, ever, nor an easy critic, either.
 Sometimes I've roasted him.
 And I'm a far piece from aged.
 I'm just sixty five years old."
-(She was sixty six) 17 The
+(She was sixty six) The point is, however, that her son, Mark Twain, cast her as his aged, patient mother, a kindly soul, a bit scatterbrained, capable of reading and sometimes criticising her much loved son.
+The facts are somewhat different.
+Jane was not aged, and there is no evidence to show that she ever

-10 Ibid., op. cit., p.
-261.
+Varble, op. cit., pp. 281-82.